 Northfield is a very small village located in the state of Ohio.
-With a population of 3,637 people and four constituent neighborhoods, Northfield is the 317th largest community in Ohio.
+With a population of 3,663 people and four constituent neighborhoods, Northfield is the 317th largest community in Ohio.

 Northfield is a very ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Northfield include Polish, Italian, Irish, and English.
+Important ancestries of people in Northfield include Polish, German, Italian, Irish, and Slovak.

 The most common language spoken in Northfield is English.
 Other important languages spoken here include Polish and Langs. of India.